London lifestyle & travels with kids and babies

 – La Caleche, a fondues, raclettes, tartiflettes institution.
 Great place to explore with a baby off peak times with many treasures and wonders in funny shapes and forms i.e. ancient devices such as typing machines, stuffed animals, various vases and containers.
 Don’t hesitate to also venture outside savoyard cheeses, this time round we enjoyed quite a lot the beef bourgnion and stuffed truffle ravioli.

+Ski holidays in March were just amazing weather wise, so much sun and mild at the bottom, perfect for skiing on top and glaciers!
 For more family ski inspiration, head to our dedicated article for Tignes with kids in here and for Courchevel and the fabulous and recently renovated Fahrenheit 7 hotel in here.